 Dana Ullman is a New York-based freelance photojournalist and writer whose work focuses on humanizing statistics and social issues through storytelling.
-Dana's stories have been published by the New York Times, the International Consortium of...
+Dana's stories and photographs have been published with the New York Times, the...

 Focus:Photographer, Photojournalist, Journalist, Street Art, Writer, Researcher, Reporter, Health, Politics, Entertainment, Travel, Business, Environment, History, Documentary, Multimedia, News, Creative, Photography, Domestic, Foreign, Portraiture, Lifestyle, Events, Conceptual, Art, Culture, Dancer, Copywriter, International News, Arts & Culture, Journalist Investigative, Freelance, Civil Rights and Social Inequality, Humanitarian, Life, Impact, Columnist, Communications, Conservationist, Strategic Outreach , Strategist, Visual Communications , Explorer, Human Rights, Investigation, International, Artist, Multimedia Journalist

 Skills:Research, Copy Editing, Image Archiving, Digital Printing, Food Styling, Audio Recording, Photo Assisting, Color Correction, Film Scanning, QuarkXPress, Adobe Premier, Apple Final Cut Pro, Book Layout/Design, Photo Editing, Black & White Printing, Color Printing, Storyboarding, Mixed Media, Print Making, Editorial Design, Typography, Art Direction, Copywriting, Multimedia Production, Photojournalism, Film Photography

 Evicted and Abandoned: The World Bank’s Broken Promise to the Poor